1. Information Collected

 - • To fulfill any other purposes at your direction or with your consent.

-- • Third Party Service Providers, including outside contractors, auditors, consultants or others hired by TAF to help us in operating our business and the Site or administer activities on our behalf, including technical and processing services and analysis of Site performance.;
+- • Third Party Service Providers that are required to comply with TAF’s privacy policies, including outside contractors, auditors, consultants or others hired by TAF to help us in operating our business and the Services or administer activities on our behalf, including technical and processing services and analysis of Site performance;

 - • Pharmacies, in order to process payments;